Special Programs

 Clinical and Research Exposure

 Preprofessional Advising maintains an online list of many different clinical volunteer and research opportunities across New York City and beyond.
-These opportunities can offer students the chance to explore the health profession and to interact with patients, and these experiences are viewed by medical schools as essential preparation.
+These opportunities can offer students the chance to explore the health professions and to interact with patients, and these experiences are viewed by medical schools as essential preparation.
 Students are therefore strongly encouraged to spend time volunteering or working in clinical and research environments before applying to medical school.

 The Fu Foundation School of Engineering and Applied Science